Glossary

 Language is one useful tool in human communciation.
 With language we can compare, qualify, convey action, relate, and name.
 It can be used to make an idea, impression or feeling known or understandable to someone.
-Below are some word and phrase defintitions that are specific to the information I share in my writing and in my programs.
+Below are some word and phrase defintitions that are specific to the information and knowledge shared in the writing and teaching of A Horse Leads me to Water.
 For the most part these will be familar words, but I might be tapping into a deeper meaning of them than may be typically understood in contemporary usage.
 Some words will be context specific and their meaning as I am using them will be explained so that you can develop fluency within the perspective here.
-The list will grow and definitions may be revised or elaborated as I deem necessary for clarity.
+The list will grow and definitions may be revised or elaborated as deemed necessary for clarity.

 A.U.M. – Aholmewa University and Mission.
-The primary physical campus for teaching A Horse Leads Me to Water located in the norhtern Sacramento Valley in California.
+The primary physical campus of A Horse Leads Me to Water located in the northern Sacramento Valley of California.
 Currently under development.

 -A U M is also a grammatical device in the Mandukya Upanishad using Sanskrit syllables of A, U, M,, pronounced OM. to explain the three states of expericence of an individual: waking, dreaming and deep sleep as they appear in nondual Consciousness.